 - Selected Resources for: Businesses - Non USA

-Airbnb data for Manhattan and a report for Airbnb on Cuba.
+Airbnb data for New York City and San Francisco metropolitan areas and a report for Airbnb on Cuba.

 - Annual Capital Expenditures Survey

 Provides data on capital spending for new and used structures and equipment by U.S. nonfarm businesses with and without employees.
 Data have been collected annually beginning with data for 1994.
 Also, every 5 years, for years ending in "3" and "8", detailed data by types of structures and types of equipment have been collected from companies with employees.
 In 2010, it was decided that this detailed data should be collected for years ending in "2" and "7" beginning in 2013, to align with the years in which the Economic Census is conducted.

 Provides information on selected economic and demographic characteristics for businesses and business owners by gender, ethnicity, race, and veteran status.
 Included are all nonfarm businesses filing Internal Revenue Service tax forms as individual proprietorships, partnerships, or any type of corporation, and with receipts of $1,000 or more.
 Covers firms with paid employees.
 Conducted on a company or firm basis rather than an establishment basis.

 - Annual Survey of Hospitals

 Survey of for-profit and not-for-profit hospitals on utilization and cost related matters is produced by the American Hospital Association.
 Documentation is available at (DSS)RA981.A2.A32.
 Data access: 1975-2015.
 Princeton also has the AHA Annual Survey IT Database for 2007-2015 (covers data for 2008-2015) and the AHA Survey of Care Systems and Payment for 2013, 2015, 2016.

 Source for data on household financial security and policy solutions.
 Looks at financial assets and income; businesses and jobs; housing and homeownership; healthcare; and education.